mil29/Comparer/README.md

 # ListComparer

-Application to compare ingredients for multiple products and present the data in text or chart format.
+Application to compare ingredients for multiple products and present the data in text or charts.

 ## Authors